mahsnj/assignment/README.md

-This is [1mMAHSNJ Guessing Game
+[1m This is MAHSNJ Guessing Game

 ....
- File created date on Sun, Feb 25, 2018 10:33:38 AM
+ File created date on Sun, Feb 25, 2018 10:40:34 AM

  Number of lines in guessinggame.sh is  25